Skip to main content

 • Default export is not a function: Extension.js warns during development and skips mounting.

-• Async default export: the module still runs, but the returned Promise is not treated as cleanup.
+• Default export returns a Promise: the module still runs, but Extension.js does not treat that Promise as cleanup.

 If your content script appears to compile but never mounts, check the default export first.